granthamtaylor/windmark/docs/whitepaper/whitepaper.typ

     ),
   ),
   abstract: [
-    Large organizations struggle to model complex sequential data collected via Event Sourcing.
+    Large organizations struggle to effectively model complex sequential time series data.
-    Without the proper solutions to apply modern deep learning techniques, businesses still use traditional machine learning techniques, which require significant time and monetary costs and yield suboptimal performance.
+    Without the proper solutions to apply modern deep learning techniques, businesses resort to traditional machine learning techniques, which require significant time and monetary costs and yield suboptimal performance.
     Previous research has developed techniques that narrowly outperform tabular machine learning but only with extensive data preprocessing and domain expertise.
     This paper describes a model training pipeline that can natively model complex sequential data with a novel modular embedding system paired with a dynamically generated transformer-encoder model architecture.
     This approach can represent multiple nullable arrays of any combination of discrete, numerical, temporal, and anonymous entity representations without feature engineering or batch preprocessing.
-    This paper also includes novel techniques that enable end-to-end automation and optimize computational performance.
+    This paper also includes novel techniques that enable end-to-end automation and optimize computational performance, requiring zero data copying, the ability to sample training observations from disk, and the ability to "prune" features to bootstrap feature importance metrics.
     Our contributions deliver a novel solution that may automate model development, reduce model deployment costs, and significantly improve model performance.
   ],
   bibliography: bibliography("refs.bib"),